jakynevs/sudokuSolver/README.md

 # Sudoku Game

 This Sudoku game is a Python-based puzzle game built with Pygame.
-It offers an interactive and graphical way to play Sudoku, with the ability to solve the puzzles automatically.
+It offers an interactive and graphical way to play Sudoku, with four levels of difficulty.
+There is also the ability to 'cheat' and solve the puzzles automatically.

 ## Installation